Exclusive: Amazon to tap Brazil beauty obsession with cosmetics partners

-SAO PAULO (Reuters) - Amazon.com Inc (AMZN.O) is recruiting major Brazilian cosmetics firms Grupo Boticario and Natura Cosmeticos SA (NATU3.SA) to sell via the logistics platform it is developing in Brazil, three people familiar with talks told Reuters, making an early play for the world’s fourth-largest beauty market.
+SAO PAULO (Reuters) - Amazon.com Inc is recruiting major Brazilian cosmetics firms Grupo Boticario and Natura Cosmeticos SA to sell via the logistics platform it is developing in Brazil, three people familiar with talks told Reuters, making an early play for the world’s fourth-largest beauty market.

 Amazon is keen to get a piece of Brazil’s roughly $30 billion in spending on make-up, hair treatments and other personal care products — behind just the United States, China and Japan.